Stefouch/sebedius-yearzero-discord-bot/README.md

 ## Available Commands

 Commands are triggered with the prefix `!`.
 This prefix can be configured for your server.
+Most of the commands can be executed from channels and privately through DMs.

 * `help` : The bot's manual.
 Read it!
 * `roll <dice> [name]` : Rolls dice for the Mutant: Year Zero roleplaying game.
 See possible outcome: